Family Engagement Liaison

 Salary and Benefits:

-• Benefits: Full-time position with benefits for a full-time position as determined in the current Beyond Housing Employee Handbook
+• Benefits for full-time position as determined in current Beyond Housing Employee Handbook.

-This position works in a professional work environment at a school or related facility.
-The Family Engagement Liaison position has required the use of computers, phones, and face-to-face personal conversations.
+This position works in a professional office environment and in school-related facilities.
+The Spanish-speaking Family Engagement Liaison position requires the use of computers, phones, and face-to-face conversations.
 The constant use of eyes, ears, and hands will be required in all environments where work is performed.
 The incumbent is required to stand, walk, reach, stoop, climb, lift, carry and bend when performing essential job functions in the office and at other locations.
-These activities may include walking through various locations during activities and operating common office equipment – such as photocopiers, fax machines, mailboxes, scanners, etc.
+These activities may include walking through various locations during activities, operation of common office equipment – such as photocopiers, fax machines, mailboxes, scanners, etc.

 The above statements are intended to describe the general nature and level of work being performed by people assigned to this position.
 They are not intended to be a complete list of all responsibilities, duties, and skills required.
 Beyond Housing is an Equal Opportunity Employer.